canturk/qmtoolbox/README.md

     at a given temperature.

-	(c) "qsim.py" contains a class called QuadSim which has an object instantiated from one of FockQMP, CoherentQMP or ThermalQMP.
+	(b) "qsim.py" contains a class called QuadSim which has an object instantiated from one of FockQMP, CoherentQMP or ThermalQMP.
 The UML below shows the relationship between QuadSim and QuadMeasure.